 - Two or more months on antibiotics with little effect.

-- Two or more pneumonias within 1 year.
+- Two or more cases of pneumonia within 1 year.

 - Failure of an infant to gain weight or grow normally.